andremano/online-core/docs/source/introduction_oer.rst

 ======================

 Welcome to the **Principles and Applications of Geographic Information Systems and Earth Observation open courseware**.
 These exercises are developed and maintained by the `Faculty of Geo-Information Science and Earth Observation (ITC) <https://www.itc.nl/>`_, University of Twente, The Netherlands.
 All the exercises were originally developed for the `Master of Science in Geo-Information Science and Earth Observation <https://www.itc.nl/education/studyfinder/geo-information-science-earth-observation//>`_, and are still used in our courses.
-They are made available to the geo community as a statement of ITC commitment towards education and capacity development.
+They are made available to the geo community as a statement of ITC's commitment towards education and capacity development.
 Anyone can use them provided the license terms are respected (see the License section).
-The exercises assume the free and open-source software `QGIS <https://qgis.org/>`_ but are not meant to be a software training.
+The exercises assume the use of the free and open-source software `QGIS <https://qgis.org/>`_ but are not meant to be a software training.
 Instead, the activities are designed to teach key concepts of Geographic Information Science and Earth Observation.
-You are free to use them in your own classes (provided you provide the attribution credits) or on your own as an independent learner.
+You are free to use them in your own classes (provided you include the attribution credits) or on your own as an independent learner.

 How to use these exercises